 - Sift the flour, salt, baking powder, and cocoa powder together.
 Set aside.

-- Add sugar, cream both together for about 2 minutes until the mixture is fluffy.
+Cream with a mixer or whisk the ingredients together for about 2 minutes until the mixture is fluffy.

-- Add oil and mix to combine.
+Add the vanilla and the milk.
+Mix to combine.

 - Next, add the sifted dry ingredients.